hanggrian/openpss/README.md

    * Generate sources in `app/build/generated`.
    * Check Kotlin code style.
    * Ensure all test specs are successful.
- * Run `./gradlew shadowJar` to build single fat jar in `release`.
- * Use [packr] to build native packages from that jar with following steps.
+ * Use [shadowJar] and [packr] to build native packages from jar with following steps.
-   * Configure packr json files for each incremental version or JDK update.
-   * Execute `java -jar packr.jar packr-mac.json` to pack `app`.
-   * Execute `java -jar packr.jar packr-windows.json` to pack `zip`.

 License
 -------